 A successful acceptance of new AAL technology in the market requires, depending on the actual case, “selling in” to a multitude of stakeholders.
 An efficient tool of communication of the benefits is the Business Case. based on qualitative and quantitative assessment of the total (economic) impact on all parties involved.
 The workshop will present practical tools used in real life and, based on those and their own experiences, the participants will prepare a Business Case using either their own case or a case presented by the organisers.
 We will present and apply the same methods, in a simplified form, which we are presently using with three Danish Municipalities as part of a Public-Private Innovation.

 Additional speakers: Flavia Arantes Jensen, BSc Psych.
 (Heveas ApS).

 Growing the AAL market: ensuring effective deployment of real life solutions

 Paul Simmonds and Dr. Kristine Farla, from Technopolis Group, will moderate this session.

-The workshop will bring together developers and investors.
-They will provide an overview of the size of AAL market, the opportunity areas and key bottlenecks to introduce AAL solutions to market.
-A panel of investors and market experts will present their ideas for growing and transforming the AAL Market in Europe.
+This workshop will bring together developers and investors.
+The workshop will provide an overview of the size of the AAL market, the opportunity areas and some of the key bottlenecks to introducing AAL solutions to market.
+A panel of investors and market experts will present their ideas for growing and transforming the AAL market in Europe.
 Ideas will be further explored in breakout groups.
 Discussions will focus on identifying solutions for effective deployment and to overcome challenges that developers face.

-Additional speakers on expert panel: Dr. Yael Benvenisti, Mediterranean Tower Ventures; Jackie Marshall-Cyrus; and Jaime del Castillo, Infyde.
+Additional speakers on expert panel: Dr. Yael Benvenisti, Mediterranean Tower Ventures; Jackie Marshall-Cyrus; Iñaki Bartolomé, Ideable Solutions; Asier Rufino, Tecnalia Ventures.

 Workshop 11 – 16h00-17h30